Should You Fund Your Retirement with Home Equity? How to Decide

 Plan for beneficiaries

 Borrowing money with your home equity means the home is collateral for the loan.
-You should reconsider if you intend to will the home to your heirs.
+You should reconsider if you intend to give the home to your heirs.

 Alternatively, you could make your loan amount minimal, provided it will be enough to fund your retirement.
 This will make it easier for them to repay upon your demise.